-I made this dish for that Circle Seven Five brunch I hosted a few weeks ago… and it was such a hit.
+I made this Pumpkin Banana Bread recipe for that Circle Seven Five brunch I hosted a few weeks ago… and it was such a hit.
 People love pumpkins, yes.
 People love banana bread, yes.
 What did I discover?
 EVERYBODY loves Pumpkin Banana Bread.

 Fun fact: the fastest way to my dad’s heart is through bananas.
-You ask him what his favorite foods are and after the obligatory “sushi”, he’ll say, “umm… bananas fosters, banana bread, banana this, banana that…”.
+You ask him what his favorite foods are and after the obligatory “sushi”, he’ll say, “umm… bananas fosters, banana bread, banana this, banana that, plain bananas…”.
 Dude’s obsessed.
 And I’m pretty sure he’ll never forgive me for not sending him a taste of this recipe.

 - 3 overripe bananas, mashed